 Option 1: Switching from Notes-Specific Passwords

-If it's your iCloud account, you may see a warning that some of your devices won't be able to see locked notes if they're not running at least iOS 16, iPadOS 16, or macOS 13.
+If it's your iCloud account, you may see a warning that some of your devices won't be able to see locked notes if they're not all currently running at least iOS 16, iPadOS 16, or macOS 13.
 Hit "Continue" if that's OK with you.

 Option 2: Using Password Protection for the First Time

-At some point, you may see a warning that some of your devices won't be able to see locked notes if they're not running at least iOS 16, iPadOS 16, or macOS 13.
+At some point, you may see a warning that some of your devices won't be able to see locked notes if they're not all currently running at least iOS 16, iPadOS 16, or macOS 13.
 Hit "Continue" if that's OK with you.
 You won't see this warning if you're protecting On My Mac notes.

 Then, enter your Mac's login password and hit "OK."